sakaiproject/sakai/plus/README.md

 Come back to Sakai Plus and update the Tenant to include both values and your integration should start working.

+For Canvas, sometimes it generates *lots* of Deployment Id values, so you can make authorization of SakaiPlus based only on Client Id by leaving the Deployment Id blank/empty in the Tenant.
+SakaiPlus will track Deployment Id on a per-context basis for AccessToken calls to the the LMSs.

 Sakai
 -----